rust-lang/rfcs/text/3634-scoped-impl-trait-for-type.md

 See also [scoped-implementation-of-external-sealed-trait].

-## Type parameters capture their *implementation environment*
+## Type arguments capture their *implementation environment*
-[type-parameters-capture-their-implementation-environment]: #type-parameters-capture-their-implementation-environment
+[type-arguments-capture-their-implementation-environment]: #type-arguments-capture-their-implementation-environment

-When a type parameter is specified, either explicitly or inferred from an expression, it captures a view of *all* implementations that are applicable to its type there.
-This is called the type parameter's *implementation environment*.
+When a type argument is specified, either explicitly or inferred from an expression, it captures a view of *all* implementations that are applicable to its type there.
+This is called the type argument's *implementation environment*.

-(For trait objects, associated types are treated as type parameters for the purposes of this proposal.)
+(For trait objects, associated types are treated as type arguments for the purposes of this proposal.)

 When implementations are resolved on the host type, bounds on the type parameter can only be satisfied according to this captured view.
-This means that implementations on generic type parameters are 'baked' into discretised generics and can be used even in other modules or crates where this discretised type is accessible (possibly because a value of this type is accessible).
-Conversely, additional or changed implementations on a generic type parameter in an already-discretised type *cannot* be provided anywhere other than where the type parameter is specified.
+This means that implementations on generic type arguments are 'baked' into discretised generics and can be used even in other modules or crates where this discretised type parameter is accessible (possibly because a value of this type is accessible).
+Conversely, additional or changed implementations on a generic type parameter in an already-discretised type *cannot* be provided anywhere other than where the type argument is specified.

-When a generic type parameter is used to discretise another generic, the captured environment is the one captured in the former but overlaid with modifications applicable to that generic type parameter's opaque type.
+When a generic type parameter is used as type argument to discretise another generic, the captured environment is the one captured in the former but overlaid with modifications applicable to that generic type parameter's opaque type where it is used as type argument.

 Note that type parameter defaults too capture their *implementation environment* where they are specified, so at the initial definition site of the generic.
 This environment is used whenever the type parameter default is used.